TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     MESSAGE("SOME_VAR='${SOME_VAR}'")
   ENDFOREACH()

-.. jfrye: what is the right way to do the above?

 prints ```SOME_VAR='a;b;c'`` instead of printing ``SOME_VAR='a'`` followed by ``SOME_VAR='b'``, etc., as you would otherwise expect.
 Therefore, this simple rule for the handling of function arguments as string arrays does not hold for